osquery/osquery/docs/wiki/installation/cli-flags.md

 `--logger_mode=0640`

-File mode for output log files by the **filesystem** plugin (provided as an octal string).
+File mode for output log files by the **filesystem** plugin, provided as an octal string.
 Note that this affects both the query result log and the status logs and only works on POSIX platforms.
+(Versions previous to osquery 5.0.0 were incorrectly interpreting `logger_mode` as a number in decimal format, not octal.)
 **Warning**: If run as root, log files may contain sensitive information!
-Also, versions previous to osquery 5.0.0 were actually interpreting it as a number in decimal format, not octal.

 `--logger_rotate=false`